PierrunoYT/YoutubeSummarize/README.md

-# YouTube Search and Analysis Application
+# VideoVoyager: YouTube Search and Analysis Application

-This application provides YouTube video search and summarization capabilities.
-It offers a user-friendly interface for searching YouTube videos and generating summaries of video content.
+VideoVoyager is an innovative application that provides YouTube video search and summarization capabilities.
+It offers a user-friendly interface for exploring YouTube content, generating concise summaries, and engaging in AI-powered conversations about video content.

 ## Features